Growthy

 Do I owe sales tax on AWS bills?

 It depends on state nexus and service type.
-Texas, New York, Ohio, and Washington tax cloud infrastructure (IaaS) and SaaS.
-California and Florida do not tax most cloud services.
+As of 2026, Texas, New York, Ohio, and Washington generally tax cloud infrastructure (IaaS) and SaaS.
+Texas taxes it as a data processing service, so only about 80% of the charge is taxable, not the full amount.
+California and Florida generally do not tax most cloud services.
+Treatment varies by state and locality and changes often, so verify your state's (and city's) current rule before assuming no liability.
 AWS collects sales tax where required and shows it on the invoice as a separate line.
-Confirm your nexus before assuming no liability.

 Is AWS R&D-eligible under §174?